 Here are your waters and your watering place.

-To no surprise, we come upon another poem that links nature and humanity.
-Here, Romantic era poet William Blake uses sunflowers to represent people.
-We, as people, sometimes grow weary as life carries on.
+To no surprise, you come upon another poem that links nature and humanity.
+Romantic-era poet William Blake uses sunflowers to represent people.
+People sometimes grow weary as life carries on.
 Blake also uses the sun to symbolize life.
 Weary sunflowers count the steps to the sun.
 Or, weary people march their way to the end of their lives.

 Seeking after that sweet golden clime

 Fortunately, not all of Blake's poems were bleak.
 It just so happens that two of his finest examples of symbolism come from rather dreary pieces.
 In "London," Blake offers a morose glimpse into London life during his time.
-He conveys his message, without directly pointing any fingers.
-Below, we'll see him use "chimney sweepers" to refer to child labor, "palace walls" to refer to the monarchy and "chart'd" streets and rivers" to refer to the power of chartered banks and investment firms over the common people.
+He conveys his message without directly pointing any fingers.
+Notice how he uses "chimney sweepers" to refer to child labor, "palace walls" to refer to the monarchy and "charter'd" streets and rivers to refer to the power of chartered banks and investment firms over the common people.

 Near where the charter'd Thames does flow.